Al-1-0/neon-archive/README.md

 - I used a div id #wrapper to to wrap around the original Indexhibit layout.
 - The div id='wrapper' is added to index.php before the div id='index' and closed after the
   <plugin:page:closing /> line.
-- Please note that for the JavaScript function "x.style.display" to work you should type <div id='index' class>
+- Please note that for the JavaScript function "x.style.display" to work you should type div id='index' class>
-  so that the class is blank :: this helps the function toggle work.
+  so that the class is blank.
+This helps the toggle function work.

 NAV.JS